 The UK has a long history of horseracing that dates back to the Roman times and has deep royal history.
 There are many racecourses all over the UK with an annual attendance of about 6 million people and who watch over 13,000 races.
 The sport is ranked among the top five sports in the UK in terms of media coverage.
 There are two forms of horseracing in the UK - National Hunt and Flat Racing.
 National Hunt takes place in winter and involves jumping over hurdles.
 In Great Britain, the sport is governed by British Horseracing Authority while in Northern Ireland it is governed by Horse Racing Ireland.

 Swimming is one of the largest sports in England by participation.
 It is even larger than athletics according to Sports England (2014).
 Young people are fond and fanatical about swimming with the majority taking part in several swimming events just for fun.
 British Swimming, an umbrella body formed by swimming organization in different countries of the UK, is responsible for managing and promoting the sport in the UK.
-The UK sends a large representation to the international swimming events and has continued to enjoy great success in Events such as Olympic Games and Commonwealth Games.
+The UK sends a large representation to the international swimming events and has continued to enjoy great success in events such as Olympic Games and Commonwealth Games.
 There are also club competitions at all levels throughout the UK that identify and nurture swimming talents across all age groups.

 The sport of speedway in the UK has changed a bit since its inception in the 1920s.
 The country has three domestic speedway leagues - Elite, Premium, and National Leagues.
 The Elite League is the highest domestic league in the country while the National League is a third tier league intended to nurture young talents across the country.
 To prevent teams from becoming too powerful and to ensure competitiveness in the competition, the Elite and Premier Leagues have introduced point limits.
 The Speedway Grand Prix which takes place annually in Cardiff is the main world championship.
 England hosts the semi-finals of the Speedway World Cup every year.

 Cricket is England’s national sport although the country itself does not have its own team.
 Instead, it fields a team jointly with Wales.
-Cricket was first embedded in the UK before spreading to the rest of the countries.
-There are 18 professional cricket clubs in the UK with the majority in England.
+Cricket was first embedded in the UK before spreading to the rest of the Commonwealth C. There are 18 professional cricket clubs in the UK with the majority in England.
 The clubs compete in first-class County Championship each summer.
 The championship consists of two leagues in which matches are played over four days.
 Although Scotland and Ireland have their own cricket teams, the game is not as popular in the two countries as it is in England and Wales.

-3. Field hockey
+3. Field Hockey

 Field hockey ranks high on the list of popular sports enjoyed in the UK.
 The Great Britain field hockey teams have been successful in the international games with the men’s team winning the 1988 Olympics and the women’s team winning the 2016 Olympics.
 However, the success of UK hockey has wavered over recent years.
 It receives less television coverage than other sports.
 The success of the women’s team in the 2016 Olympic Games has raised the sport’s profile in the UK.